strimertul/strimertul/README.md

 Download the latest build from here: [github.com/strimertul/strimertul/releases/latest](https://github.com/strimertul/strimertul/releases/latest)

-Start `strimertul.exe` and as soon as it's ready it will open a browser window with the Web UI you can use to configure it to your heart's content.
+Start `strimertul.exe` (or whatever for your operating system) and it should open a windows with the dashboard as soon as it's ready.

 You can also build the project yourself, refer to the Building section below.